qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/server.rst

 raise exceptions (while in a quite particular way as we’ll see below).

 All these methods return a boolean value indicating if the call should be propagated the subsequent filters.
-If one of these method returns ``False`` then the chain stop, otherwise the call will propagate to the next filter.
+If one of these method returns :const:`False` then the chain stop, otherwise the call will propagate to the next filter.

 Here is the pseudo code showing how the server handles a typical request and when the